aridiosilva/DesignPrinciplesAndPatterns/README.md

 The same can be said for other concepts like the *Single Responsibility Principle*, or the *Open/Closed Principle*, etc. These allow a very wide margin for interpretation, so the practicality, the direct usefulness, is therefore diminished.

-The beauty of the *Law of Demeter* comes from the succinct and exact definition, which allows for a direct application when writing code, while at the same time almost automatically guaranteeing proper *encapsulation, cohesion, and loose coupling*.
+The beauty of the *Law of Demeter* comes from the *succinct and exact definition*, which allows for a direct application when writing code, while at the same time almost automatically guaranteeing proper *encapsulation, cohesion, and loose coupling*.
 The authors of the Law managed to take these *abstract concepts* and distil the essence of them into a clear *set of rules* that are universally applicable to Object-Oriented coding.

-## What does The Law of Demeter stat?
+## What does The Law of Demeter state?

 The Law, in its *original form*, is stated in the following way: